 Naturally Microsoft quite frequently like to change things like this, deprecated some functionality here and there, and then reimplementing that same functionality in some or other product that unsurprisingly infuriates many users, by example:

 That isn’t so cool.
 Microsoft deprecated that specific out-the-box functionality, so where did they thus move it to?
 Seemingly to Azure Cognitive Services Computer Vision.

-Azure’s Computer Vision does a whole lot of other stuff such as analyzing images to detect and provide insights about their visual features and characteristics provide by the Analyze Image API.
-As such, this blog certainly can’t possibly speak to all the functionality and content surfaced by the Cognitive Services Computer Vision API,.
+Azure’s Computer Vision API does a whole lot of other stuff such as analyzing images to detect and provide insights about their visual features and characteristics provide by the Analyze Image API.
+As such, this blog most certainly does not speaks to all the functionality and content surfaced by the Cognitive Services Computer Vision API.

 If in fact it actually even possible to actually do something quite similar using the Computer Vision API, seemingly Simon Hudson figured out how to accomplish it earlier this year.
 Even then Simon gave very well deserved credit to John Liu.

 Well done guys, because between those 2 blogs I don’t even think I could have come close to figuring out some of the really fantastic code , and that’s coming from a MCSM Charter SharePoint 👏 .
 Check out Simon and John’s own blogs on this topic because they have set the benchmark wrt this particular topic 🤗: